netscaler/cloud-native-getting-started/gcp/README.md

 **Prerequisites(Mandatory)**

 1. Create GCP account using your Citrix mail id only http://console.cloud.google.com
-2. Create same project name on GCP console as shown below : cnn-selab-atl
+2. Create **cnn-selab-atl** as project name on GCP console as shown below :
    ![GCP](./media/cpx-ingress-image1-2.png)
 3. Install the “gcloud” utility on your device.
 You can find the utility at this link: https://cloud.google.com/sdk/install